Skip to main content

 A table with a copper still and several small bottles.
 Fresh strawberries can be seen in the background.

-On Saturday at 4:00 PM, the Tyrolean Schnapps Route takes place.
-During a one and a half hour tour through the respective distillery in the Hall-Wattens region, you will learn a lot of interesting and important information about Tyrolean high-quality spirits.
-Our passionate distillers will gladly answer any questions you may have on this topic.
-The program includes a tasting of five high-quality spirits.
+On Saturday, the Tyrolean Schnaps Route takes place.
+During a one-and-a-half-hour tour of the respective distillery in the Hall-Wattens region, you will learn a lot of interesting and informative facts about Tyrolean spirits.
+Our passionate distillers will be happy to answer any questions you may have on this topic.
+The program includes a tasting of five spirits.
 Cheers!

 from€ 15,00